-It is anticipated that the facilities of this Field House and Gymnasium will add to the physical enjoyment of all students on the campus.
+It is anticipated that the facilities of this Feld House and Gymnasium will add to the physical enjoyment of all students on the campus.

-INTERCOLLEGIATE ATHLETICS.
-The Athletic Department sponsors teams in all the branches of intercollegiate sports.
-The teams are coached by these men: football, Charles W. Bachman; basket ball, Benjamin F. VanAlstyne; baseball, John H. Kobs; track, Ralph H. Young; cross-country, Lauren P. Brown; wrestling.
-Fendley A. Collins; swimming, Russell B. Daubert; foncing, Charles R. Schmitter; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; boxing, Leon D. Burhans; rifle, pistol and polo, officers of the Millitary Department.
+INTERCOLLEGIATE ATLETICS: The Athletic Department sponsors teams in all the branches of intercollegiate sports.
+The teams are coached by these men: football, Charles W. Bachman; basketball, Benjamin F. VanAlstyne; baseball, John H. Kobs, track, Karl A. Schlademan; crosscountry, Lauren P. Brown; wrestling, Fendley A. Collins; swimming, Charles McCaffrey; fencing, Charles R. Schmitter; tennis, Charles D. Ball; golf, Benjamin F. VanAlstyne; boxing, Leon D. Burhans; rifle, pistol and polo, officers of the Military Department.
 FRESHMAN ATHLETICS.
-Because of the intercollegiate ruling that freshmen cannot compete in varsity athletics. the first year athletes are given an opportunity to take part on freshmen squads in all sports engaged in by varsity teams.
-Games with the varsity and with other college freshmen teams enliven the schedules of the yearling aggregations.
-The coaches for most of the sports are the same as for the varsity trams, exceptions are as follows: football, John H. Kobs.
-Benjamin E. VanAlstyne and Alton S. Kircher; basket ball,

-Thomas H. King and Joseph E. Holsinger: baseball, Lyman L. Frimodig.
+Because of the intercollegiate ruling that freshmen cannot compete in varsity athletics, the first year athletes are given an opportunity to take part on freshman squads in all sports engaged in by varsity teams.
+The coaches for most of the freshman sports are the same as for the varsity teams; exceptions are as follows: football, John H. Kobs and Benjamin F. VanAlstyne; basketball, Thomas H. King and Joseph E. Holsinger; baseball, Lyman L. Frimodig.

 INTRAMURAL ATHLETICS.
-Under the supervision of Lyman L. Frimodig, assistant director of athletics. all-campus competition is offered in these sports: Golf, tennis, handball, horseshoes, wrestling, boxing.
-Sports provided for independent and dormitory leagues are, touch football in the fall, basket ball in the winter, and softball in the spring.
-Fraternity competition is held in touch football, softball, basket ball, bowling, swimming, indoor track, baseball, relays, and tennis.
+Under the supervision of Lyman L. Frimodig, assistant director of athletics, all-campus competition is offered in these sports: Golf, tennis, handball, horseshoes, wrestling, boxing.
+Sports provided for independent and dormitory leagues are: touch football in the fall, basketball in the winter, and softball in the spring.
+Fraternity competition is held in touch football, basketball, bowling, swimming, indoor track, baseball, relays, golf and tennis.

 AWARDS FOR INTRAMURAL WINNERS.
 Jacket sweaters with numerals are awarded to winners of College championships.
-This award is given to the members of the team winning the college championship in competition between winners of the respective leagues (dormitory, independents and fraternity) in touch football, basket ball, and softball.
+This award is given to the members of the team winning the college championship in competition between winners of the respective leagues (dormitory, independents and fraternity) in touch football, basketball, and softball.
 They are also given to the winners of all-campus competition sports.

 Gold, silver and bronze medals are given to the leading teams in the Dormitory and Independent leagues and also to the runner-up in the allcampus competition.
-Placques and cups are given to the winner in each sport in the Fraternity league.
+Plaques and cups are given to the winner in each sport in the Fraternity league.
 An additional award is given the fraternity with the best all-around athletic record.
 WOMEN'S ATHLETICS.
 Jointly sponsored by the Women's Physical Education Department and the Women's Athletic Association, a complete athletic program gives each woman student an opportunity to take part in athletic competition.
-No intercollegiate engagements are made, the program being limited to individual team and inter-sorority events.
-Sports offered include hockey, golf, fencing, bowling, hiking, basket ball, swimming, soccer, tennis track, dancing, playground ball, riding, archery, and badminton.
+No intercollegiate engagements are made, the program being limited to individual team and intersorority events.
+Sports offered include hockey, golf, fencing, bowling, hiking, basketball, swimming. soccer, tennis, track, dancing. playground ball, riding, archery, and badminton.